syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 {% endtabs %}

-### Move to the first symbol in a row of a stencil's symbol group using Home key
+## MoveToFirstInRow Command

-The `MoveToFirstInRow` command moves selection focus to the first symbol in the current row of the stencil or the first symbol of the first row if none is selected.
-Here's the code to execute this stencil commands from the code-behind.
+The `MoveToFirstInRow` command moves selection to the first symbol in the current row of the stencil or the first symbol of the first row if none is selected.
+MoveToFirstInRow command can be executed by pressing the Home key.

 {% tabs %}